Rich has in-depth knowledge about small business marketing strategy and social media.

-While there still is an ongoing debate whether a website should be included on a business card because there are still many businesses that do not have websites or blog, I would recommend that you include it on your business card.
-Most people search the internet (or "google" on their phones) first ,in order to find the products or services they are looking for and including your website (or even your blog) address will give your prospective customer the opportunity to find you online even if your location is a few blocks away from their residence.
-There are many internet searchers in the wee hours of the morning (I know because I'm one of them) and having your website address accessible enables to find out information about your company or business when you would not be normally available-- 24/7, 365 days out of the year.
+While there still is an ongoing debate whether a website should be included on a business card, because there are still many businesses that do not have websites or blog, I would recommend that you include it on your business card.
+Most people search the internet (or "google" on their phones) first ,in order to find the products or services they are looking for and including your website (or even your blog) address will give your prospective customer the opportunity to find you online, even if your location is a few blocks away from their residence.
+There are many internet searchers in the wee hours of the morning (I know because I'm one of them) and having your website address accessible enables the potential client to find out information about your company or business when you would not be normally available-- 24/7, 365 days out of the year.

 This element is becoming less frequently used, especially for independent contractors.
 Listing job titles is more frequently used with large companies or mid-sized businesses who need to designate the job position or the department a potential customer or client will be doing business with.